How Do You Finance a Knockdown Rebuild?

 What’s good to know about valuations?

 “It’s worth noting that property valuations can vary between lenders,” says Polatkesen.
 “This is particularly true in established areas where you’re putting in a brand-new home, and don’t have any recent sales to compare it to.
-Without enough data available, lenders may simply end up comparing your property to one that’s 10 or even 20 years old – and as we know, the older a house gets, the more it depreciates in value.
+Without enough data available, lenders may simply end up comparing your property to one that’s 10 or even 20 years old – and as we know, the older established homes get, the more they depreciate in value.